Publications

 Ulrey, C., Quiantana-Ascencio, P.F., Kauffman, G., Smith, A.B., and Menges, E.S.
 2016.
 Biological Conservation 200:80-92.

-Shifting targets: spatial priorities for ex situ plant conservation depend on interactions between current threats, climate change, and uncertainty [article]
+Shifting targets: Spatial priorities for ex situ plant conservation depend on interactions between current threats, climate change, and uncertainty [article]

 Smith, A.B., Long, Q.G., and Albrecht, M.A.
 2016.
 Biodiversity & Conservation 25:905-922.